Does Paying Ransomware Work?

 Moreover, paying ransom will only encourage the attackers to carry out these type of cyber attacks, and eventually makes it even more of a threat to everyone.

-The bottom line is that you should do everything you can to avoid being infected with ransomware.
-You should have the basic practice of keeping your software programs up-to-date.
-Paying ransom won’t help you regain access to your computer and files.
+The bottom line is that you simply should do everything you’ll to avoid being infected with ransomware.
+You should have the fundamental practice of keeping your software programs up-to-date.
+Paying ransom won’t help you regain get to to your computer and files.

 Below are some tips to help you combat ransomware attacks,